EvanHerman/wp-rest-api-controller/readme.txt

 == Description ==

-WP REST API Controller allows admins to toggle the visibility of, and customize the endpoints for, all post types within WordPress with an easy-to-use graphical interface.
+WP REST API Controller allows admins to toggle the visibility of, and customize the endpoints for, all *custom* post types within WordPress with an easy-to-use graphical interface.
 Additionally, you can tweak visibility and customize the meta data attached to the API response.

 > **Note:** This plugin requires WordPress Version 4.7 or later to work.

 **Features:**

-* Enable/Disable REST API endpoints
+* Enable/Disable REST API endpoints for custom post types
-* Enable/Disable post type meta data (add or remove meta fields from API requests)
+* Enable/Disable custom post type meta data (add or remove meta fields from API requests)
-* Rename post type base endpoints (eg: change the `/posts/` API endpoints to `/announcements/`)
+* Rename custom post type base endpoints
 * Rename meta data models in API requests, so they are more user friendly.
 * Manipulate and control post types and data created by third party plugins and themes.
 * Granular control of API responses without writing a single line of PHP code.
 * Filters included to alter and extend default functionality.

+> **Note:** As of version 1.4.0, this plugin no longer controls default WordPress Posts or Pages.

 == Installation ==